-MARQUETTE - A federal judge has refused a private outdoor sporting club's plea to halt construction of a nickel and copper mine in northern Marquette County, saying the group failed to convince him that its lawsuit challenging the mine would be successful.
+TRAVERSE CITY - A federal judge has refused to halt construction of a nickel and copper mine in northern Marquette County.

-State regulators and company officials have said the mine can be operated safely.
+State regulators and company officials say the mine can be operated safely.
 Drilling has begun and mineral production is expected to begin in 2014.